Bile duct cancer grading and staging

 What are the grades of bile duct cancer?

-The grade of the cancer can tell if your cancer grows quickly and is likely to spread.
+The grade of a cancer describes the tumour cells and can give your doctors an idea of how quickly it might grow and spread.
 Low-grade cancers are usually slower growing, and high-grade cancers have a greater risk of spreading.

 What are the stages of bile duct cancer?

 Staging means finding out how big the cancer is and if it has spread to other parts of your body.
 Staging will help your doctor to plan the best treatment for you.

-The staging system normally used in bile duct cancer is called TNM.
+The staging system usually used for intrahepatic bile duct cancer and distal extrahepatic bile duct cancer is called TNM.
 This stands for:

-- Tumour (T): How big is the tumour?
+- Tumour (T): The size of the tumour.

 - Node (N): Is there cancer in your lymph nodes?
 N0 means there are no lymph nodes affected.